guptaaka/Procedure-Learning-Instructional-Videos/README.md

 we train the model and evaluate its results.
 Even as the amount of training data is low, we find good results from our Neural network model.
-Table 3 and Table 4 show the best results we obtain from our Neural Network model for each video.
-We run this model on the sentence vectors obtained from Word2Vec and ELMo models.
-The tasks ‘Make Coffee’ and ‘Perform CPR’ again outperform the rest of the tasks for the same reason i.e. because we have 60 videos data for each of the two tasks as compared to 10 videos data for the other tasks.
-We also observe from Table 2, Table 3 and Table 4 that for each task, the F1 score obtained with Neural Network layers is much better as compared to the F1 score obtained with the previous approach of localizing the key steps based on cosine similarity and a threshold value.
-We get good results by using ELMo embeddings for most of the tasks, except for ‘Perform CPR’, ‘Make Pbj Sandwich’ and ‘Setup Chromecast’ tasks, where Word2Vec embeddings yield better results.

-Table 3: F1 scores from Neural Network model with Word2Vec embeddings

 Task | F1 score | Precision | Recall
 ---- | -------- | --------- | ------